 It is important to note that biometrics can be requested of anyone, even those outside the 14-78 age range.
 This simply involves having you come into a USCIS service center to have your physical information and fingerprints taken.

 The longest processing time for a green card is often the wait for a priority date to become current.
-Once this is over, the adjustment of status processing time will usually take about six months from the day you file your I-485 to the day you receive your approval (or denial) notice.
+Once this is over, the adjustment of status processing time will usually take between 6 months and 12 months from the day you file your I-485 to the day you receive your approval (or denial) notice.

 Keep in mind that even though you may have been able to use premium processing to shorten your green card petition to 15 calendar days, this feature is not available for the I-485.
 Your adjustment of status processing time is at the mercy of your service center’s caseload.

-Here is a breakdown of the green card petition to adjustment of status timeline:
+Here is a step-by-step breakdown of the green card petition to adjustment of status timeline:

-At face value, it would seem that adjusting your status is a better option than having to travel all the way to your home country to go through an interview.
+At face value, it would seem that adjusting your status is a better option to getting green card than to travel all the way to your home country to go through an interview.
 The expense, the inconvenience, and the intimidating factor of the interview are all perfectly good reasons to adjust your status.